7 Ways To Save Money In Cusco, Peru

 To visit various points of interest outside Cusco such as the Sacred Valley and Rainbow Mountain, walk to a designated pickup location in the city and take a collective van with other travelers.

-You can also find cheap public transport online using Bookaway!
+You can also find cheap public transport in Peru online using Bookaway!

 5. Eat At Street Markets